microsoft/java-on-aca-with-ai/spring/00-setup-your-environment/README.md

 > 💡 If you try the command above and you see the error `bash: az: command not found`, run the following command: `alias az='az.cmd'` and try again.

 * 🚧 The `containerapp` extension for Azure CLI.
-You can install or update this extension after installing Azure CLI by running `az extension add --name containerapp --upgrade`.
+You can install or update this extension after installing Azure CLI by running `az extension add --name containerapp --upgrade --allow-preview true`.

 > 💡 In some sections, you will access the UI of the Microservice applications in a web browser.
 Use the [Microsoft Edge](https://microsoft.com/edge), Google Chrome, or Firefox for these sections.